KWagner91/animal-trading-card/README.md

-### Please open in your Browser of your choice by clicking on card.html
+### Please open in your Browser of your choice by downloading the files and opening card.html